ahlansantos/Prisma/README.md

 ## Technical Limitations (Beta)

-As Prisma is currently in Stable-Beta (v0.2.0-hotfix), please keep the following limitations in mind:
+As Prisma is currently in Stable-Beta (v0.2.1-nightly), please keep the following limitations in mind:

 1. **Voxel Grid Scope**:
 - Voxelization operates within an active radius around the camera (configurable, default 2 chunks / 64 voxels).
 Terrain beyond the voxel radius reflects sky and ambient light rather than discrete voxel geometry - and water only shows correct inside the Voxel Radius.
 2. **Hardware Scope**:
 - Specifically optimized for macOS with Apple Silicon (M1, M2, M3, M4).
 Non-Apple platforms are not supported, I don't know about Intel Macs!
 3. **Mod Compatibility**:
 - **Incompatible with OptiFine, Iris, or other rendering overhaul mods.** Prisma completely replaces the rendering pipeline via native Apple Metal APIs; attempting to run alongside other shader loaders or massive rendering patches will result in crashes or visual corruption.
-4. **Shadow Transmission**:
+4. **Light Transmission**:
-  - Shadows currently do not support color transmission or soft fading through transparent surfaces (such as stained glass or deep water).
-They will cast solid or completely transparent shadows depending on the block type.
+- Correct light transmission only works through translucent blocks for now.
+Water does not transmit light correctly yet (planned).
+5. **Mob Lighting**:
+- Only sunlight illuminates mobs right now.
+Moonlight, point lights, handheld lights and other light sources do not light them yet.
+This will be fixed.

 ---